Everything About HPV and Testing

 Gardasil is an HPV vaccine that is also a series of three immunizations and is for both males and females ages 9-26.
 This immunization prevents four types of HPV strains: 6, 11, 16 and 18.
 The immunizations are scheduled in a 0, 2 and 6-month pattern: The second vaccine is received two months after the first vaccine, and the final vaccine is received six months after the second vaccine.

 Gardasil is used for the prevention of certain vulvar, cervical and vaginal cancers in females.
-In males, Gardasil is used to prevent genital warts.
+In males, Gardasil is used to prevent the warts.
 In both sexes, Gardasil is given for the prevention of genital warts caused by strain 6 and 11, and the prevention of anal cancers caused by strains 16 and 18.

 Cervarix and Gardasil DO NOT provide protection against disease other strains of HPV or strains that an individual has previously been exposed through sexual activity, including the strains vaccinated for.
 If a dosage is missed from either Cervarix or Gardasil, the vaccination process must start over, so be sure not to miss any vaccines.
 Also, it is important to finish the entire series in order to prevent the strains of HPV these immunizations include.